andersnm/xmldom-decorators/README.md

 Serializes a JavaScript object into an XML string.

+- `data` - The JavaScript object to serialize.
 - `type` - Must be a class with the `@XMLRoot` decorator.
 - `defaultNSPrefixMap` - Optional dictionary with namespace URI as the key and prefix as the value.
 Overrides the default namespace prefixes (p0, p1...).
 All prefixes must be unique.
 The prefix can be an empty string for no prefix.